Patagonia Women's Paxat Backpack 30L

 - Zippered side pockets expand for water bottles or extra cord storage

-- Ultrasoft and highly breathable mesh at back panel and shoulder harness
+- Ultrasoft yet highly breathable mesh at back panel and shoulder harness

 - Stretch stash pocket accommodates nearly anything oversized or extra you need to carry